-Prevalence of antimicrobial resistance towards azithromycin Malaria parasitemia, inflammation, and immune development Feasibility, acceptability and equity impact of implementation Incidence of serious adverse events (SAE) and adverse events (AE) Mortality among children, who were 12-59-month-old at the MDA the 3-month follow-up intervals have been completed.
-If there is a statistically significant mortality difference between the quarterly azithromycin group and the placebo group as well as between the biannual azithromycin group and the placebo group but not between the two azithromycin groups, the placebo arm will be discontinued, and trial completed with two arms only.
-If there is also a statistically significant difference also between the two azithromycin groups, the trial will be stopped, and the team will offer to work with Malian Ministry of Health to provide azithromycin MDA in the trial site and elsewhere in the regions of Mali.
+- Adaptive design: One interim analysis will be completed when approximately 60% of the 3-month follow-up intervals have been completed.
+If there is a statistically significant mortality difference between the quarterly azithromycin group and the placebo group as well as between the biannual azithromycin groups, the placebo arm will be discontinued, and trial completed with two arms only.
+If there is also a statistically significant difference also between the two azithromycin groups, the trial will be stopped, and the team will offer to work with Malian Ministry of Health to provide azithromycin MDA in the trial site and elsewhere in the regions of Mali. - Sample size: Approximately 1150 clusters (villages).
+At each MDA round, each cluster is expected to contain on average 31 eligible infants who will provide data to the study. - Stored samples: Some vials of frozen plasma, white blood cells, urine and stools and dried blood spots from a sub-group will be stored for later analyses.